Can a Paralegal Appear in Court on Matters Involving Indictable Charges?

 Criminal Libel Definition, s.
 298 In addition to the potential of constituting as the tort of defamation per the civil law, defamatory libel may...Learn More

-Can Showing Flaws In Eyewitness Identification of the Accused Be a Successful Defence Strategy?
+Can a Charge Be Beat By Showing Weakness In the Evidence Used to Identify the Accused Person?
 Despite Common Belief That An Eyewitness Identification Is...Learn More

 For a conviction on the charge of theft contrary to section 322 of the Criminal Code the Crown prosecutor is required to prove that the stolen property was in...Learn More